blvz/lazy-s/mac/services/README.md

 This occurs because after converting the clipboard to HTML, the service clicks automatically on the `Edit > Paste` menu item, which works way better than triggering the `Paste` keystroke.

-## Duplicate as JPG
+## Duplicate as JPG / GIF

-Select any image on Finder and trigger this service to get a copy converted to JPG.
+Select any number of images and trigger one of these services to get those duplicated and converted to JPG or GIF.

 ## iTerm to Here